Back to Projects

 My role

-Conjoin replaces the pile of vendors most teams wire together when building SaaS.
-Eight infrastructure services, one SDK, and every service works independently or together.
+Conjoin replaces the pile of vendors you normally connect by hand when building SaaS.
+It bundles eight infrastructure services behind one SDK, and every service works on its own or together.

 The services